Rune Factory: Guardians of Azuma on Steam - User reviews, Price & Information

 Rune Factory: Guardians of Azuma is a single-player game.

-There are 4 DLCs available for Rune Factory: Guardians of Azuma.
+Yes, there are 5 DLCs available for Rune Factory: Guardians of Azuma.
 Explore additional content available for Rune Factory: Guardians of Azuma on Steam.

 You can find solutions or submit a support ticket by visiting the Steam Support page for Rune Factory: Guardians of Azuma.